polkadot-fellows/RFCs/text/0031-corejam.md

 ### Accumulate

 The next phase, which happens on-chain, is Accumulate.
-This governs the amalgamation of the Work Package Outputs calculated during the Refinement stage into the Relay-chain's overall state and in particular into the various Child Tries of the Work Classes whose Items were refined.
+This governs the amalgamation of the Work Package Outputs calculated during the Refinement stage into the Relay-chain's overall state and in particular into the various Child Tries of the Servicees whose Items were refined.
 Crucially, since the Refinement happened in-core, and since all in-core logic must be disputable and therefore its inputs made *Available* for all future disputers, Accumulation of a Work Package may only take place *after* the Availability process for it has completed.

-The function signature to the `accumulate` entry-point in the Work Class's code blob is:
+The function signature to the `accumulate` entry-point in the Service's code blob is:

 ```rust
 fn accumulate(results: Vec<(Authorization, Vec<(ItemHash, WorkResult)>)>);
 type ItemHash = [u8; 32];
 ```

 The logic in `accumulate` may need to know how the various Work Items arrived into a processed Work Package.
-Since a Work Package could have multiple Work Items of the same Work Class, it makes sense to have a separate inner `Vec` for Work Items sharing the Authorization (by virtue of being in the same Work Package).
+Since a Work Package could have multiple Work Items of the same Service, it makes sense to have a separate inner `Vec` for Work Items sharing the Authorization (by virtue of being in the same Work Package).

 Work Items are identified by their Blake2-256 hash, known at the *Item Hash* (`ItemHash`).
 We provide both the Authorization of the Package and the constituent Work Item Hashes and their Results in order to allow the `refine` logic to take appropriate action in the case that an invalid Work Item was submitted (i.e. one which caused its Refine operation to panic or time-out).

 _(Note for later: We may wish to provide a more light-client friendly Work Item identifier than a simple hash; perhaps a Merkle root of equal-size segments.)_

 There is an amount of weight which it is allowed to use before being forcibly terminated and any non-committed state changes lost.
-The lowest amount of weight provided to `accumulate` is defined as the number of `WorkResult` values passed in `results` to `accumulate` multiplied by the `accumulate` field of the Work Class's weight requirements.
+The lowest amount of weight provided to `accumulate` is defined as the number of `WorkResult` values passed in `results` to `accumulate` multiplied by the `accumulate` field of the Service's weight requirements.

 However, the actual amount of weight may be substantially more.
 Each Work Package is allotted a specific amount of weight for all on-chain activity (`weight_per_package` above) and has a weight liability defined by the weight requirements of all Work Items it contains (`total_weight_requirement` above).
-Any weight remaining after the liability (i.e. `weight_per_package - total_weight_requirement`) may be apportioned to the Work Classes of Items within the Report on a pro-rata basis according to the amount of weight they utilized during `refine`.
+Any weight remaining after the liability (i.e. `weight_per_package - total_weight_requirement`) may be apportioned to the Servicees of Items within the Report on a pro-rata basis according to the amount of weight they utilized during `refine`.
 Any weight unutilized by Classes within one Package may be carried over to the next Package and utilized there.

 ```rust
 fn get_work_storage(key: &[u8]) -> Option<Vec<u8>>;